xdavio/protein/README.md

 * Pandas
 * xlrd

 Use standard python package installation tools such as pip or easy_install in order to obtain these packages.
 Error will result otherwise, identifying the name of the missing package(s).
+Ask me for help installing python modules/packages if you want a tutorial.

 ## Directory Structure